dasch-swiss/dsp-permissions-scripts/README.md

 > The example file [project_data/F18E/DOAPs_original.json](project_data/F18E/DOAPs_original.json)
 > encodes the following information:
 >
-> - If a `ProjectAdmin` creates a resource, the resource gets the permissions `CR knora-admin:ProjectAdmin|D knora-admin:Creator,knora-admin:ProjectMember|V knora-admin:KnownUser,knora-admin:UnknownUser`.
+> - If a `ProjectAdmin` creates a resource, the resource's OAP would grant
+>     - change rights to `ProjectAdmin`
+>     - deletion rights to `Creator` and `ProjectMember`
+>     - view rights to `KnownUser` and `UnknownUser`
-> - If a `ProjectMember` creates a resource, the resource gets the same permissions.
+> - If a `ProjectMember` creates a resource, the resources OAP would grant the same permissions to the same user groups.

 ### Precedence rule